atauenis/prkiller-ng/Readme.md

 It is possible to increase/decrease priority class of any process.
 To change priority, select the process and press `Ctrl`+`↑` to increase or `Ctrl`+`↓` to decrease the process's priority.
 Also you may select priority using context menu.
 If necessary, you can even suspend and later resume an running process (`Ctrl`+`←`).
 This may be useful, say, when copying a large file over network using FAR Manager, and you are need to temporarily free network bandwidth for other task.
 Suspended processes are marked by `<s>` icon.

 Also at the top of the window you can see memory and processor statistics, selected process ID, thread count, and priority.
 To read more about the selected process, click on the Info button, or press `Ctrl`+`→`.
+Parent process which launched the selected process sometimes can be looked up by pressing `Ctrl`+`PgUp`.
 Click on the processor statistics using right button to choose update speed.

 The program interface can be localized to any language.
 Currently only English is available, but other languages will be added in future.